-Block Multiplexer Channels
+Block Multiplexer Mode

-Block multiplexer channels are designed to increase system throughput by increasing the amount of data entering and leaving the system in a given period of time (the effective data rate).
-A single block multiplexer channel can support interleaved, concurrent execution of multiple high-speed I/O operations, much as the byte multiplexer channels can be shared by multiple low-speed devices.
+Block multiplexer mode of operation for all installed selector channels is a no-charge optional feature.
+This mode is designed to increase system throughput by increasing the amount of data entering and leaving the system in a given period of time (the effective data rate).
+A selector channel operating in block multiplexer mode can support interleaved, concurrent execution of multiple high-speed I/O operations, much as the byte multiplexer channel can be shared by multiple low-speed devices.

-Model 145 selector channels can function as block multiplexer channels.
-When a channel is in selector mode, upon initiation of a commandchained program, the channel remains busy for the entire time the channel program is in operation, whether or not data is actually being transferred.
-In block multiplexer mode, the channel disconnects from the channel program during certain nondata transfer operations and becomes available for an I/O operation on another device so that data transfer operations are interleaved.
+When Model 135 selector channels function in block multiplexer mode, the channel disconnects from the channel program during certain nondata transfer operations and becomes available for an I/O operation on another device so that data transfer operations are interleaved.